 Breanna Stewart and Sue Bird missed the entire 2019 WNBA seasons due to an achilles injury and knee injury respectively and were replaced in the starting line-up by Mercedes Russell and Jordin Canada.

-At 20 years of age Magbeor made her WNBA debut against the New York Liberty on Saturday 25 July 2020 and scored seven points, made three of her four field goal attempts and took three rebounds in 11 minutes and 50 seconds court-time in the 87-71 victory at the IMG Academy in Bradenton, Florida.
+At 20 years of age Magbeor made her WNBA debut for Seattle Storm against New York Liberty on Saturday 25 July 2020 and scored seven points, made three of her four field goal attempts and took three rebounds in 11 minutes and 50 seconds court-time in the 87-71 victory at the IMG Academy in Bradenton, Florida.

 During Episode 1 of the Deakin Melbourne Boomers Coaches Corner video series in August 2020 Magbegor commented on playing in a hub at the IMG Academy with no crowd, saying “It’s actually not too bad, they make it pretty good with the DJ, the announcers and everything.
 If we’re the home team they kind of hype us up which makes a difference at the start, it is super loud.
 They do try to make it like you are actually playing a home game, you have to just bring your own energy off the bench.
 It has become normal now, so the no crowds feel just like any other game at the moment.”